 The Compensation Committee is responsible for determining the compensation of our senior executives at the Company and its subsidiaries in accordance with our stated compensation philosophy and strategy.
-With certain input from the Co-CEOs and other members of senior management and the assistance of the committee's independent compensation consultant, the Compensation Committee sets the total compensation in various forms for the executive management team2 (including named executive officers-i.e., the Co-CEOs, Chief Financial Officer (CFO) and the other executives listed in the compensation tables in this Proxy Statement, collectively, the NEOs).
+With certain input from the Co-CEOs and other members of senior management and the assistance of the committee's independent compensation consultant, the Compensation Committee sets (or recommends in the case of the Co-CEOs) the total compensation payable in various forms to the executive management team3 (including the named executive officers-i.e., the Co-CEOs, Chief Financial Officer (CFO) and the other executives listed in the compensation tables in this Proxy Statement, collectively, the NEOs).
 The Compensation Committee ensures that the mix of compensation among various elements is appropriately balanced and also considers the retirement and other benefits available to our NEOs to ensure that their compensation is fair, reasonable and competitive.
-Our mix of pay elements is based on the principle that the Company's business is inherently long-term in nature and not generally subject to dramatic year-over-year variances in performance.
-Accordingly, our pay plans emphasize long-term equity accumulation (e.g., stock options), longevity (e.g., pension), consistent financial performance (e.g., performance shares3) and, on a very targeted basis, stability (e.g., restricted stock grants).